 The project

-Antoine and Julie had been paying a monthly rent of 1,350 euros for a 2-bedroom apartment in the 20th arrondissement since 2018.
-They had built up a deposit of 95,000 euros and obtained a mortgage agreement in principle for a 25-year loan.
-Their goal: to stay in the 20th, a neighborhood they loved for its village-like atmosphere, and to move from a rented 2-bedroom to a 3-bedroom property they owned, in preparation for the arrival of their first child.
-After three months of searching on their own without success, with rejected offers and properties gone before viewings, they decided to entrust their project to a property hunter.
+Antoine and Julie had been paying 1,350 euros a month for a two-room flat in the 20th arrondissement since 2018.
+They had built up a deposit of 95,000 euros and held a mortgage agreement in principle for a 25-year loan.
+They wanted to stay in the 20th, a neighbourhood they loved for its village feel, and to trade their rented two-room flat for a three-room flat of their own, ahead of the arrival of their first child.
+After three months searching alone without success, with rejected offers and properties gone before viewings, they handed the project to a property hunter.

 The search strategy

-Our property hunter targeted the Menilmontant, Pere-Lachaise, and Gambetta triangle, the most sought-after area in the 20th for its charm and proximity to the 11th arrondissement.
-Antoine and Julie’s budget allowed them to aim for 3-bedroom apartments of 60 to 70 sqm, mostly on upper floors without an elevator, a common trade-off in this arrondissement where older buildings predominate.
-The strategy combined daily monitoring, express viewings (within 24 hours), and outreach to local agencies.
-Our property hunter also contacted landlords identified through rental listings to detect potential sale plans.
+Our property hunter focused on the Ménilmontant, Père-Lachaise and Gambetta triangle, the most sought-after corner of the 20th for its charm and its proximity to the 11th.
+Antoine and Julie’s budget allowed them to aim for three-room flats of 60 to 70 sqm, mostly on upper floors without a lift, a common trade-off in this arrondissement of older buildings.
+The strategy combined daily monitoring, viewings within 24 hours and outreach to local agencies.
+Our property hunter also contacted landlords found through rental listings, to spot any sale plans.

 The property found

-The selected apartment is located on the 5th and top floor of a 1905 building without elevator, on a quiet cobblestone street between Menilmontant and Pere-Lachaise.
-The 65 sqm offer a living room of 24 sqm bathed in light thanks to a dual east-west exposure and a ceiling height of 3.10 meters.
-Two bedrooms of 13 and 11 sqm, a separate kitchen of 8 sqm, and a bathroom with bathtub complete the layout.
-The major asset: a panoramic view of the rooftops of Paris from the living room and the main bedroom.
-The service charges are modest (110 euros per month), typical of small co-ownerships in the 20th.
+The flat sits on the 5th and top floor of a 1905 building without a lift, on a quiet cobbled street between Ménilmontant and Père-Lachaise.
+The 65 sqm hold a 24 sqm living room flooded with light thanks to a dual east-west aspect and a 3.10-metre ceiling.
+Two bedrooms of 13 and 11 sqm, a separate 8 sqm kitchen and a bathroom with bathtub complete the layout.
+Its great asset is a panoramic view over the rooftops of Paris from the living room and the main bedroom.
+Service charges are modest, at 110 euros a month, typical of small co-ownerships in the 20th.

 The negotiation

 The property was listed at 518,000 euros, or 7,969 euros per sqm.
-Our property hunter noted that the absence of an elevator on the 5th floor generates a theoretical discount of 8 to 12% compared to a comparable property with an elevator.
-Recent transactions in the neighborhood confirmed prices of 7,000 to 7,600 euros per sqm for top floors without elevator.
-The offer was submitted at 470,000 euros, with the mortgage agreement attached.
-The seller, an investor looking to liquidate a rental asset, accepted 480,000 euros (7,385 euros per sqm) after a single round of discussion.
-The 38,000 euro negotiation was facilitated by the seller’s profile, who was more sensitive to the certainty of the transaction than to the last euro.
+Our property hunter noted that the lack of a lift on the 5th floor warrants a discount of 8 to 12% against a comparable property with one.
+Recent transactions in the neighbourhood confirmed prices of 7,000 to 7,600 euros per sqm for top floors without a lift.
+The offer went in at 470,000 euros, with the mortgage agreement attached.
+The seller, an investor winding down a rental asset, accepted 480,000 euros (7,385 euros per sqm) after a single round.
+The 38,000 euro discount owed much to the seller’s profile: more concerned with the certainty of the sale than with the last euro.

 What this mission illustrates

 Eight years of renting are not wasted time when you build a solid deposit.
-Antoine and Julie saved methodically during their years as tenants.
-Their 95,000 euro deposit allowed them to secure an advantageous mortgage and to position themselves credibly with sellers.
+Antoine and Julie saved steadily as tenants.
+Their 95,000 euro deposit let them secure an advantageous mortgage and approach sellers with credibility.

-The top floor without elevator is an underexploited niche.
-Many buyers dismiss this type of property on principle.
-Yet a 5th floor in the 20th offers light, views, and quiet at a price 10 to 15% lower than properties with elevators.
-For a young couple without mobility constraints, it is a smart trade-off.
+The top floor without a lift is an underused niche.
+Many buyers dismiss it on principle, yet a 5th floor in the 20th offers light, views and quiet at a price 10 to 15% below comparable flats with a lift.
+For a young couple with no mobility constraints, it is a shrewd trade-off.

-The 20th arrondissement is the last Parisian arrondissement offering 3-bedroom apartments under 500,000 euros.
-This window is gradually closing with the gentrification of the neighborhood.
-First-time buyers who act now with the help of a property hunter still benefit from accessible prices and strong medium-term appreciation potential.
+The 20th arrondissement is the last in Paris to offer three-room flats under 500,000 euros.
+That window is slowly closing as the neighbourhood gentrifies.
+First-time buyers who act now, with a property hunter’s help, still get accessible prices and strong medium-term appreciation potential.

 Are you a renter ready to become a homeowner in Paris?
-Contact Home Select for guidance from a property hunter who knows your neighborhood.
+Contact Home Select for guidance from a property hunter who knows your neighbourhood.

 Frequently asked questions